-It’s tempting to throw into your hand luggage that extra evening outfit or those baby toys that just might make the difference between a restful flight and baby boredom, but these days it pays to keep your carry-on and checked-in luggage to the basics.
+Try and keep your luggage light!
+It’s tempting to throw that extra evening outfit or those baby toys that just might make the difference between a restful flight and baby boredom, but these days it pays to keep your carry-on and checked-in luggage to the basics.

-Before you pack your first outfit, just prior to your departure, contact your airline for the very latest guidelines and to make sure there are no last-minute changes that will affect your preparations.
+Just prior to your departure, contact your airline or look online for the very latest guidelines and to make sure there are no last-minute changes that will affect your preparations.

 Prescription medicines will also be subject to verification, although they may be allowed to exceed the 100ml limit placed on liquid toiletries and cosmetics.
 If you do need to take medicine with you, let your airline know as soon as possible, and you’ll need to carry documentation to identify the medicine, obtained from a relevant qualified medical professional (your GP is best).